 Relevant area(s): Usage / Automation

-Changing the rendering settings in L-Edit can be useful to increase the visibility of certain layers that you may be working with.
-This article describes how to change, save and restore these layer rendering settings.
+Changing the rendering settings in L-Edit can be useful to increase the visibility of layers of special interest.
+This article describes how to change, save and restore layer rendering settings.

 - Useful references

 To access the layer rendering settings, right-click the space within the layer palette window and click “Setup layers” or through the toolbar: Setup>layers.
 On the rendering tab, you can change the appearance of each layer, such as colour and pattern.
 More information about rendering settings can be found here.

 Manage layer rendering settings

 Layer rendering settings can be stored in different places to have desired behaviours.
 Settings are either saved in the design’s .tdb file or within the system registry.

 From v2020.1u5, you can control where to store the layer rendering settings in the rendering setup tab: Setup>Application>Rendering.
 Enabling the “Preserve my layer colors in registry” option will make L-Edit save to the system registry.
 Otherwise, it will save to the .tdb file in the design.
 This option is saved to your user config file ledit.ini under the variable “PreserveColors“.